Post-quantum cryptography: Lattice-based cryptography – Ring-LWE Signature

 In some versions of Ring-LWE there is a security reduction to the shortest-vector problem (SVP) in a lattice as a lower bound on the security.
 The SVP is known to be NP-hard.
 Specific ring-LWE systems that have provable security reductions include a variant of Lyubashevsky's ring-LWE signatures defined in a paper by Güneysu, Lyubashevsky, and Pöppelmann.
 The GLYPH signature scheme is a variant of the Güneysu, Lyubashevsky, and Pöppelmann (GLP) signature which takes into account research results that have come after the publication of the GLP signature in 2012.
 Another Ring-LWE signature is Ring-TESLA.
 There also exists a "derandomized variant" of LWE, called Learning with Rounding (LWR), which yields "improved speedup (by eliminating sampling small errors from a Gaussian-like distribution with deterministic errors) and bandwidth".
-While LWE utilizes the addition of a small error to conceal the lower bits, LWR utilizes rounding for the same purpose.
+While LWE uses the addition of a small error to conceal the lower bits, LWR uses rounding for the same purpose.

 Lattice-based cryptography – NTRU, BLISS

 The security of the NTRU encryption scheme and the BLISS signature is believed to be related to, but not provably reducible to, the closest vector problem (CVP) in a lattice.
 The CVP is known to be NP-hard.
-The Post-Quantum Cryptography Study Group sponsored by the European Commission suggested that the Stehle–Steinfeld variant of NTRU, which does have a security reduction be studied for long term use instead of the original NTRU algorithm.
+The Post-Quantum Cryptography Study Group sponsored by the European Commission suggested that the Stehle–Steinfeld variant of NTRU, which does have a security reduction, be studied for long term use instead of the original NTRU algorithm.

 Multivariate cryptography – Unbalanced oil and vinegar

 Unbalanced Oil and Vinegar signature schemes are asymmetric cryptographic primitives based on multivariate polynomials over a finite field $\mathbb{F}$.
-Bulygin, Petzoldt and Buchmann have shown a reduction of generic multivariate quadratic UOV systems to the NP-Hard multivariate quadratic equation solving problem.
+Bulygin, Petzoldt, and Buchmann have shown a reduction of generic multivariate quadratic UOV systems to the NP-Hard multivariate quadratic equation solving problem.

 Hash-based cryptography – Merkle signature scheme

 In 2005, Luis Garcia proved that there was a security reduction of Merkle Hash Tree signatures to the security of the underlying hash function.
 Garcia showed in his paper that if computationally one-way hash functions exist then the Merkle Hash Tree signature is provably secure.

-Therefore, if one used a hash function with a provable reduction of security to a known hard problem one would have a provable security reduction of the Merkle tree signature to that known hard problem.
+Therefore, use of a hash function with a provable reduction of security to a known hard problem would have a provable security reduction of the Merkle tree signature to that known hard problem.

 The Post-Quantum Cryptography Study Group sponsored by the European Commission has recommended use of the Merkle signature scheme for long term security protection against quantum computers.